arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 Optional Object which can contain the following attributes:

 @RESTSTRUCT{sharing,get_api_database_new_USERS,string,optional,string}
 A flag indicating the sharding method to use.
-Valid values are: "flexible" that can be written as empty string and "single".
+Valid values are:

-@RESTSTRUCT{sharing,get_api_database_new_USERS,string,optional,number}
+"", "flexible", or "single".
+The first two are equivalent

+@RESTSTRUC{sharing,get_api_database_new_USERS,string,optional,number}
 Default replication-factor for collections created in this new database.
-Special are the values 1, that disables replication and the value 0 (enterprise), that is equivalent to "satellite" and will replicate the collection to every DB-server.
+Special values include 0, which is equivalent to "satellite" and will replicate the collection to every DB-server, and 1, which disables replication.

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 Has to be an array of user objects to initially create for the new database.